anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-tdd.md

 This will tell you what percentage of lines of the file were called during the tests and which lines weren't called.
 You should aim for 100% coverage in this lab.

+## Step 6: Push to Classroom

+You should now (if you hadn't already) push your code to the remote repository.
+I have it set up to automatically run your tests, check style, and check coverage, just like it will for the deliverables.
+Make sure that you understand the results that you are getting and check out the [GitHub Tests](test-guide) and [PR](pr-guide) guides.

 ## Start on ID1
 You are now all set to start on [Individual Deliverable - Tests](project-1-ind)